 Key points from the video:

-- Listening to music is good, but playing an instrument is better – when you listen to music, multiple areas of your brain become engaged and active but when you play an instrument, that activity becomes more like a full-body brain workout.
+- Listening to music is good, but playing an instrument is better.
+When you listen to music, multiple areas of your brain become engaged and active.
+When you play an instrument, it is like a full-body brain workout.

-- Playing a musical instrument engages almost every area of the brain simultaneously, especially visual, auditory and motor areas.
+- Playing a musical instrument, it engages almost every area of the brain simultaneously, especially visual, auditory and motor areas.

-- Playing music combines linguistic and mathematical precision (left brain) with novel and creative content (right brain).
+- When we play music, it combines linguistic and mathematical precision (left brain) with novel and creative content (right brain).

 - Playing a musical instrument increases the volume and activity in the corpus callosum (the bridge between the two halves of the brain) allowing for more rapid communication between the two hemispheres.

 - This training of the brain may allow musicians to be more effective and creative in solving problems academically and socially.